Wooden Floor Restoration Cost

 The following checklist will help you choose the right person to restore your wooden flooring:

-- Check to see if they have official qualifications such as a Level 1 award in flooring operations or basic construction skills.
+- Do they have relevant qualifications?
+Check to see if they have official qualifications such as a Level 1 award in flooring operations or basic construction skills.

-- Ask about their previous restoration experience and try to hire someone who has at least five years’ experience refurbishing wooden flooring.
+- How much experience do they have?
+Ask about their previous restoration experience and try to hire someone who has at least five years’ experience refurbishing wooden flooring.

-- Check if they are a member of an accredited association such as the National Institute of Carpet and Floor Layers or The Floor Industry Training Association.
+- Are they a member of a recognised trade body?
+Check if they are a member of an accredited association such as the National Institute of Carpet and Floor Layers or The Floor Industry Training Association.

-- Look at reviews from their customers and, if possible, ask for photographic evidence of previous wood floor restoration projects.
+- Can they provide evidence of their work and reviews?
+Look at reviews from their customers and, if possible, ask for photographic evidence of previous wood floor restoration projects.